 “Performance management should enable employee effectiveness, improve employee engagement, develop talent, and ensure retention of top performers through career transparency and growth opportunities.”

 2. Desire for Regular Feedback

 Instead of once-a-year feedback, employees are asking for ongoing feedback to improve performance, meet goals, and develop their skills.

 3. Performance Tools

-Employers are now relying on intuitive, digital tools like human resources information systems (HRIS) to document conversations and feedback between employees and their managers.
+Employers are now relying on intuitive, digital tools like human resources information systems (HRIS) and performance management software to document conversations and feedback between employees and their managers.